vmonestel/CarND-Behavioral-Cloning-P3/README.md

 ---
 This repository contains starting files for the Behavioral Cloning Project.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.
+In this project, deep neural networks and convolutional neural networks are used to clone driving behavior.
+The model is trained, validated and tested using Keras.
+The model will output a steering angle to an autonomous vehicle depending on the place of the road where the vehicle is located.

 We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.
+The simulator can be downloaded from [here] (https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/46a70500-493e-4057-a78e-b3075933709d/concepts/1c9f7e68-3d2c-4313-9c8d-5a9ed42583dc).

 To meet specifications, the project will require submitting five files:
 * model.py (script used to create and train the model)